-(Do keep your content current and keyword rich throughout your website - especially professionals' bios.
+© Do keep your content current and keyword rich throughout your website - especially professionals' bios.
 Focus on the first 140 characters of the bio - ensure that it features the most relevant keywords of that person's practice today.
 Better yet, if your site's CMS enables you to include a custom meta description, take advantage of this feature.
-This will allow you to better tailor your message for the search results page as well as search engines. \bigcirc Do include current, relevant, properly structured HTML content on your home page and other pages: use H1, H2, H3, etc. for headings/subheadings and no image -based navigation.
-Do implement structured data markup (schema and open graph tags).
-Do ensure you have a correct and up-to-date XML sitemap and that it has been submitted to the proper search engines. \bigcirc Do utilize HTTPS over HTTP.
-It has been the standard for some time and all new sites must use HTTPS. © Do ensure that your site scores 100.0 on the use of alt-tags on every image on your website.
-Yes, it's a big task on large sites, but you are hurting your SEO and accessibility rankings if you don't. \odot Do keep SEO in mind from the beginning of your site design and build.
-Ensure that you are adhering to the basics (such as the attributes listed above) and then grow your reach and campaigns from there.
-2 Do inventory your backlinks and ensure that they are growing in number and strength, and that you are maintaining a diverse link profile.
-This is especially important for smaller B2B and B2C firms as they don't get the amount or variety of exposure and the links that come with it. ⊘ that come with it.
-Do focus on PageSpeed on both desktop and mobile - it should have a Google PSI score of 90.0 or higher.
-As the percentage of mobile users continues to rise, ignoring this discerning and easily distracted audience is deadly to your online reputation.
-They'll simply not wait for your site if it's slow.

-site optimization+ online awareness top ten performers
+This will allow you to better tailor your message for the search results page as well as search engines.
+Do include current, relevant, properly structured HTML content on your home page and other pages: use H1, H2, H3, etc. for headings/subheadings and no image -based navigation. \bigcirc Do implement structured data markup (schema and open graph tags).
+2 Do ensure you have a correct and up-to-date XML sitemap and that it has been submitted to the proper search engines.
+2 Do utilize HTTPS over HTTP.
+It has been the standard for some time and all new sites must use HTTPS.
+Do ensure that your site scores 100.0 on the use of alt-tags on every image on your website.
+Yes, it's a big task on large sites, but you are hurting your SEO and accessibility rankings if you don't.
+Do keep SEO in mind from the beginning of your site design and build.
+Ensure that you are adhering to the basics (such as the attributes listed above) and then grow your reach and campaigns from there. adhering to the basics (such as the attributes listed above) and then grow your reach and adhering to the basics (such as the attributes listed above) and then grow your reach and campaigns from there.
+Do inventory your backlinks and ensure that they are growing in number and strength, and that you are maintaining a diverse link profile.
+This is especially important for smaller B2B and B2C firms as they don't get the amount or variety of exposure and the links site optimization+ online awareness top ten performers site optimization+ online awareness oo firms